gvwilson/sensibleadventures/in-heck/in-heck.md

 "Very well,"
 the old tortoise said.
 He fished a small metal-rimmed rectangle of black glass out of his pocket.
-"I picked this up years ago.
+"I came by this up years ago.
 Never knew if it was some kind of tech or just a paperweight, but she was fiddling with it this morning and all of a sudden it was full of pictures.